CatalogueLegacies/antconc.github.io/_episodes/08-comparing.md

 One way to use AntConc to compare catalogue data, is to generate wordlists for comparison.
 In [Episode 5](https://cataloguelegacies.github.io/antconc.github.io/05-wordlists/index.html#saving-your-output) you used the `Word List` tool to generate a wordlist from `IAMS_Photographs_1850-1950_selection3.txt` in .txt format.

-Create a comparator corpus by downloading the *BMSatire Descriptions Corpus*, a wordlist from it, and downloading that wordlist in .txt format.
-Go to [Episode 10](https://cataloguelegacies.github.io/antconc.github.io/10-BM-wordlists/index.html) and come back here when you are ready.
+Create a comparator corpus by downloading the *BMSatire Descriptions Corpus*, making a wordlist from it, and exporting that wordlist in .txt format (`File`, `Save Output...`).
+To do this, go to [Episode 10](https://cataloguelegacies.github.io/antconc.github.io/10-BM-wordlists/index.html) and come back here when you are ready.

 Now you should have two wordlists.
 I have called them `IAMS_Photographs_1850-1950_selection3_wordlist.txt` and `BM-MDG_wordlist.txt`, hereafter *[IAMS Photos](https://github.com/CatalogueLegacies/antconc.github.io/blob/gh-pages/data/IAMS_Photographs_1850-1950_selection3_wordlist.txt)* and *[BM Satires](https://github.com/CatalogueLegacies/antconc.github.io/blob/gh-pages/data/BM-MDG_wordlist.txt)* respectively, though you may have given them different names ([don't forget the value](https://cataloguelegacies.github.io/antconc.github.io/05-wordlists/index.html#saving-your-output) of giving logical names to AntConc outputs!).

-Open them up in a text editor and arrange them side-by-side.
+Now open each wordlist in a text editor (such as [Notepad](https://en.wikipedia.org/wiki/Microsoft_Notepad) for Windows users, or [TextEdit](https://en.wikipedia.org/wiki/TextEdit) for MacOS users) and arrange them side-by-side on your screen.
 The first thing you will see is that they are different.
 What we now need to do is observe those differences and start to infer what they might mean.

+### Word Types and Tokens

-- **Word Types and Tokens**. *IAMS-Photos* contains more unique words than *BM Satires* (69,476 vs 56,062) despite containing three-fifths of the total words (759,930 vs 1,236,723).
+First we might note that *IAMS-Photos* contains more unique words than *BM Satires* (69,476 vs 56,062) despite containing three-fifths of the total words (759,930 vs 1,236,723).
 This suggests that, lingustically, *BM Satires* has a more constrained corpus than *IAMS-Photos*

-- **Transcribed and Bracketed**.
+### Transcribed and Bracketed

 However, *BM Satires* contains two special characters that appear 3rd and 6th in its wordlist: `*transcribed*` and `*bracketed*` are placeholders for text in the description that was either transcribed by the cataloguers (in this case from the objects being described) or placed in brackets as asides or incidental details.
 This is because, as described in the *[Creation of the BMSatire Descriptions corpus](http://doi.org/10.5281/zenodo.3245037)* document, *BM Satires* was a corpus created to analyse the lingustic choices made during the initial stages of cataloguing, and as consistent patterns for transcriptions and later asides were used, these were removed and replaced with the placeholders `*transcribed*` and `*bracketed*`.
 Due to the varied nature of *IAMS Photos* no such changes were made to this corpus, meaning that a variety of textual elements - trascribed text, third-party quotations, citations - are included in its wordlist.
 These differences in the preparation of the corpora likely account for the relative linguistic diversity of the two corpora.

-- **Spatial language**.
+### Spatial language

 Nevertheless, as a greater variety of language is likely to be represented by infrequent vocabulary, we can still start to draw conclusions from the two words lists.
 For example, looking at the 40 most frequent words in *BM Satires*, spatial language is prominent: `behind` (24th), `left` (30th), `right` (31st).
 These words are not prominent in *IAMS Photos*, instead we observe the prominence of `towards` (18th) and its correlate `looking` (15th).
 The comparison suggests two very different approaches to descriptions: one, for satires, that moves the reader around the two-dimensional surface of the object and the three-dimensional space of the imagined scene; and another, for photography, that uses the viewpoint of the photographer and viewer alike to take a perspectival approach to the scene at hand.
 And whilst these lingustic effects are functions of the objects under examination, they remain choices embedded in systems of cataloguing labour and knowledge production.

 >## Task 1: Comparing the 25 most frequent words in *IAMS Photos* and *BM Satires*, make a list of the unique vocabulary and shared vocabulary.
 What questions might we ask next based on these findings?
 >* We suggest that you ignore punctuation for this exercise.